frame/CloseAllUntouchedFiles-sublime/README.md

 # Close All Untouched Files

-Closes all tabs with unchanges files.
+Closes all tabs with unchanged files.

 # Commands